JarbasHiveMind/HiveMind-community-docs/docs/13_mycroft.md

 A missing `destination` or if the `destination` is set to `None` is interpreted as a multicast and should trigger all output capable processes (be it the ovos-audio process, a web-interface, the KDE plasmoid or maybe the android app)

-## Skills
+## OVOS-Core

+ovos-core is responsible for managing the routing context, skills do not usually need to worry about any of this

 - intent service will `.reply` to the original utterance message
 - all skill/intent service messages are `.forward` (from previous intent service `.reply`)

+### Skills

+OpenVoiceOS skills can do anything, if you are developing/installing a mission critical skill carefully evaluate what it does and evaluate if it is hivemind friendly

+If a skill emits it's own bus messages it needs to keep `message.context` around

+**Common issues**:
-- skills sending their own messages might not respect this :warning:
+- skills sending their own messages might not keep message.context or wrongly `.reply` to it
-- in the context of the Hivemind skills might not be [Session](https://github.com/OpenVoiceOS/ovos-bus-client/blob/dev/ovos_bus_client/session.py) aware and keep a shared state between clients, eg. a client may enable [parrot mode](https://github.com/JarbasSkills/skill-parrot) for everyone  :warning: :skull:
+- in the context of the Hivemind skills might not be [Session](https://github.com/OpenVoiceOS/ovos-bus-client/blob/dev/ovos_bus_client/session.py) aware and keep a shared state between clients, eg. a client may enable [parrot mode](https://github.com/JarbasSkills/skill-parrot) for everyone